 the implied permission

-Checks if the specified permission
+Checks if the specified permission is implied by this permission.

 The method returns true under the following conditions: